A2N1/SQL/SQLCourse/01Introduction.md

 # SQL Fundamentals

 ## What is SQL?
 **Structured Query Language (SQL)** is a standard programming language specifically designed for managing and manipulating relational databases.
-It allows users to create, read, update, and delete data within a database.
-It is commonly pronounced as "sequel" or by its initials "S-Q-L".
+This language enables users to create, read, update, and delete data within a database.
+Most professionals pronounce the name as "sequel" or simply by its initials "S-Q-L".

 ---